 Assisted living costs

-Assisted living fees vary by community so don’t assume that most services will be covered by the base monthly rate.
+Assisted living fees vary by community, so don’t assume that the base monthly rate covers all services.

-That’s why it’s important to ask for a list of ALL potential fees on top of the monthly rate.
+That’s why it’s essential to ask for a list of all potential fees in addition to the monthly rate.
 Your older adult may need these additional services now or in the future.

 Common fees include: